Restream/reindexer/cpp_src/server/contrib/server.md

       tracked_updates_overflow?: integer
       // Shows whether KNN/fulltext indexing structure is fully built.
 If this field is missing, index does not require any specific build steps is_built?: boolean
+      // Shows whether HNSW-index quantized.
+If this field is nil, index does not support quantization is_quantized?: boolean
       upsert_embedder: {
         // Last request execution status
         last_request_result?: enum[OK, ERROR]